MoonModules/WLED-Docs/docs/usermods/AutoPlaylist.md

 Optionally, "AutoChange" will advance your music playlist automatically when the musicality suggests a good time to change presets.

+**Note**: _The playlist you have designated as "MusicPlaylist" must be active for the AutoPlaylist function to take control of your presets._

 ### Settings

 * **Enabled** - Enables/disables the usermod.